gleam-lang/httpc/README.md

 ## Installation

-If this package can be installed by adding `gleam_httpc` to your `rebar.config` dependencies:
+This package can be installed by adding `gleam_httpc` to your `rebar.config`
+dependencies:

 ```erlang
 {deps, [